Health

 In the case of elective or planned surgery, it is the responsibility of the patient to arrange for donors to donate at either Girne State Hospital Blood Bank or Lefkosa State Hospital Blood Bank.
 The blood donor will need to state the name of the patient and the hospital they are in when they donate; this should be BEFORE the surgery is required.
 In this case it is preferable to find people of the correct blood group.

-Please also help by informing friends and family of the need for donors and encourage them to register (see below).
+Please also help by informing friends and family of the need for donors and encourage them to register with us (see below).

 See more